 Many people have asked me for my opinion on Kundalini.
 It’s a meditation technique that is revered by yogis for its ability to fully awaken our conscious awareness.
 Hence why it is one of the most popular Yoga Meditations.

 When we practise the Kundalini meditation script (see below), we move Kundalini energy from the root chakra (mūlādhāra) to the head.
-The result is enhanced spiritual development and, some experts state, even enlightenment.
+The result is enhanced spiritual development and, some experts say, even enlightenment.

 Let me show you how to do it.